-“Oh alright.” if it kept her daughter happy why spoil it?
+“Oh alright.” if it kept her daughter happy why spoil it for her?
 “Look don’t run around at night sweetie, play with Annie in your room.”

-Sam phoned that night saying he was sorry for being so difficult and wondered if they could get back together, Julie was having none of it and angrily asked if his tart had dumped him.
-After suggesting he screw himself she hung up and drank a full bottle of Zinfandel before retiring to bed to fall into a deep slumber.
+Sam rang her mobile that evening to say he was sorry for being so difficult and wondered if they could get back together, Julie having none of it, angrily asked if his tart had dumped him before suggesting he screw himself.
+She hung up and blocked his number then drank a full bottle of Zinfandel before retiring to bed to fall into a deep slumber.

 Absolutely nothing, all the toys were exactly where she had put them the other day including the creepy doll.

-“I’m in here mummy!”
+“I’m in my room mummy!”
 Katie’s voice rang petulantly from her room.

 “Oh I’m sorry poppet mummy must have had a bad dream.”
 Or a bad bottle of wine more like.
 She tucked her daughter in and watched her fall asleep before sitting wearily in the chair next to her bed to follow her daughter to the land of dreams.

-The days went smoothly by Julie divided her time between chasing her solicitor, Sam had become suddenly amenable and was no longer objecting to the divorce (even forwarding money to her for Katie’s upkeep) and writing her ghost story set in a house rather like the one they were staying in, only spooky.
-It was odd that despite the strange noises that could be heard at night (which she put down to the pipes and floorboards relaxing) the house felt welcoming and anything but spooky.
-Sally came round to stay and they got roaring drunk then her friend made a clumsy pass at her, Julie always suspected Sally was gay and after telling her she was flattered she politely refused.
-Come the morning she told her sober and embarrassed friend she would still happily stay with her if the offer stood.
+The days went smoothly by as Julie divided her time between chasing her solicitor and writing her ghost story, set in a house rather like the one they were currently staying in, only scarier.
+Sam suddenly became very amenable, no longer objecting to the divorce and even forwarding money for Katie’s upkeep.
+It was odd that despite the strange noises that could be heard at night (which she put down to the pipes and floorboards relaxing) the house was welcoming and anything but spooky.
+Sally came round to stay one night and after getting roaring drunk her friend made a clumsy pass at her, Julie had always suspected her friend was secretly gay and after telling her she was flattered politely refused her advances.
+In the morning she informed a sober and embarrassed Sally that nothing had changed between them and she would happily consider staying in her home if the offer stood.

-They had just a week left and as she closed the nursery door for the second time that morning Julie realised her daughter hadn’t been upstairs since breakfast, cautiously opening it she peered around and again everything was where it should be.
+She had just a week left as house-sitter and as she closed the nursery door for the third time that morning Julie realised Katie hadn’t been upstairs at all today, cautiously opening it she peered around and again everything was where it should be.

-It was pouring with rain the night her mother rang in a state of panic, Sam had come round forcing his way in demanding to know where his daughter was, Mrs Patel her neighbour on hearing the ruckus had sent her husband round to help Sam on his way.
-After the altercation her mother realised Julie’s husband had taken a letter from her sideboard, one she was supposed to forward to Julie’s solicitor, one that had Miss Kitteridge’s address on it.
+It was pouring with rain the night her mother rang in a state of panic, Sam had come round and forced his way in demanding to know where his daughter was, her neighbour Mrs Patel on hearing the ruckus had sent her husband round to help Sam on his way but after the altercation her mother realised Sam had taken a letter from her sideboard, one she was going to forward to Julie’s solicitor.
+One that had Miss Kitteridge’s address on it.

-Julie realised with apprehension that Sam’s rage was building and would eventually get the better of him as it several times before.
+Julie realised with apprehension that Sam’s unstable rage was building once again and would eventually get the better of him as it had several times before.

 He turned up twenty minutes later hammering on the door.

-When the arguing started downstairs Annie came running into Katie’s room and jumped into the bed holding the little girl tightly, comforting her until the shouting died down.
-She slipped quickly under the bed as Julie, sporting a black eye came in to check her daughter was alright.
+When the arguing started downstairs Annie came running into Katie’s room and jumped into the bed to hold the little girl tightly, comforting her until the shouting died down.
+Then she slipped quickly under the bed before her mother, sporting a freshly bruised eye, came in to see her daughter.

 “Are you Mrs Julie Ferris?” asked an officer looking curiously at her black eye…

-On their way to visit her the patrol had found the wrecked car, Sam was dead, he had turned round and was on his way back when it seemed he had lost control leaving the road to hit the tree at speed.
-He wasn’t wearing a seatbelt and the airbags had failed to operate.
+On their way to answer the call the police had found the wrecked car, it appeared he had turned round and was on his way back to the house when he had lost control on the wet road and hit a tree at speed.
+Sam, who hadn’t been wearing a seatbelt, was killed instantly as the airbags had bizarrely failed.

 Her solicitor informed her that since they were still married she was the beneficiary of his estate but there was a lot of legal red tape to sort out.
-I’ll bet thought Julie, both of you leeches will want your pound of flesh first.
-She was sad Katie’s dad had died but realised she would get over it sooner than later and she would here stay until the owner returned.
+I’ll bet thought Julie you will want your pound of flesh first.
+She was sad for Katie that her dad was gone but realised she knew she would get over her husband’s death sooner than later and decided to stay until the owner returned.

 “I’m afraid Katie did go in the nursery just the once.” confessed Julie.